-MIKE: I’ve listened to you over a thousand hours on MP3, I listen to you on a 16-hour work day and I spoke like you for about two hours.
+QUESTIONER: I’ve listened to you over a thousand hours on MP3.
+I listen to you on a 16-hour work day and I spoke like you for about two hours.

 You have to understand, God will preserve them as a people, that doesn’t mean He’ll preserve every generation, even this generation.
-You know, if you were a premillennialist who believed in the preservation and the future of Israel during the terrible, horrible time of Hitler and Stalin, you might have wondered whether the promises of God in the bible for a future for Israel were really true because so many of them were massacred.
-But they weren’t all and they survived.
-And they’re still there.
-And I remind you that you never met a Hittite, an Amorite, a Hivite, a Jebusite or any other ite but there are fourteen or fifteen million Israelites in the world and God has preserved them.
+You know, if you were a premillennialist who believed in the preservation and the future of Israel during the terrible, horrible time of Hitler and Stalin, you might have wondered whether the promises of God in the Bible for a future for Israel were really true, because so many of them were massacred.
+But they weren’t all, and they survived, and they’re still there.
+And I remind you that you’ve never met a Hittite, an Amorite, a Hivite, a Jebusite, or any other “ite.”
+But there are fourteen or fifteen million Israelites in the world, and God has preserved them.

 JOHN: Hi, Madison.

-MADISON: My question kind of coincides with what he’s talking about.
+QUESTIONER: My question kind of coincides with what he was talking about.
 It’s a two-part question.
-First, does the temple have to be built before the Rapture?
-And second, does the seventieth seven start immediately after the Rapture, and if so, those who were saved during that time, if the seventieth seven starts immediately after the Rapture, wouldn’t those who are saved at that time have a countdown of when Christ comes?
-And then how do we reconcile that with no man knoweth the day or the hour?
+First, does the temple have to be built before the rapture?
+And second, does the seventieth seven start immediately after the rapture; and if so, those who are saved during that time, if the seventieth seven starts immediately after the rapture, wouldn’t those who are saved at that time have a countdown of when Christ comes?
+And then how do we reconcile that with, “No man knoweth the day or the hour”?

-JOHN: Yeah, there may be a period of time in there, we don’t know that, even someone who was really definitive, John Walberg who wrote so many good things on that eschatology was open about what that period of time might be between the Rapture and the beginning of those judgments.
-We know the Rapture is the event that happens and then the seventieth week of Daniel, the seven-year period of Tribulation, the final 42 months, or three and a half years of which is the escalated judgment of God on the world which ends with Christ returning and setting up His Kingdom.
+JOHN: Yeah, there may be a period of time in there, we don’t know that.
+Even someone who was really definitive – John Walvoord who wrote so many good things on that eschatology was open about what that period of time might be between the rapture and the beginning of those judgments.
+We know the rapture is the event that happens, and then the seventieth week of Daniel, the seven-year period of tribulation – the final forty-two months, or three-and-a-half years, of which is the escalated judgment of God on the world, which ends with Christ returning and setting up His kingdom.
 So there may be a period of time, we don’t know that.

-But in answer to the question that is really on your mind, how can Jesus say we don’t know the day nor the hour, well remember, He said the day or the hour.
+But in answer to the question that is really on your mind, “How can Jesus say, ‘We don’t know the day nor the hour’?” well remember, He said, “the day or the hour.”
 You can look at that period of time and you can certainly begin to see the unfolding of these judgments.
-You’re going to know if a fourth of the population of the world is killed and the waters turn to blood, and the sky starts to fall, and all those very specific judgments of the book of Revelation take place.
-So you’re going to know the period.
-You’re going to know the judgment is coming, and that’s the point of all that.
+You’re going to know if a fourth of the population of the world is killed, and the waters turn to blood, and the sky starts to fall, and all those very specific judgments of the book of Revelation take place.
+So you’re going to know the period, you’re going to know the judgment is coming; and that’s the point of all that.
 That’s the point.
-The point is those are pre-judgment warnings, pre-final judgment warnings.
+The point is those are prejudgment warnings, pre-final judgment warning.
 Even though you know the period and you know that it’s coming, the generation in that time won’t know the day or the hour.
 Okay?
-Good question.

 JOHN: Hi, Ben.

-BEN: Hi.
-I had a question regarding the Pledge of Allegiance, I have a weekly radio program in Idyllwild, of all the episodes that I’ve aired, the one that’s received the most feedback is the one about the Pledge of Allegiance and I had Christians all over the spectrum on this.
-And I was wondering what your views are because it seems to me that in Daniel 3 it says that we shouldn’t be worshiping the golden image, represented by Nebuchadnezzar and his kingdom.
-Well in our case, that would be the flag, I’m thinking, and that which would be representing our ruler and our country, so where do you stand on that?
+QUESTIONER: Hi.
+I had a question regarding the Pledge of Allegiance.
+I have a weekly radio program in Idyllwild.
+Of all the episodes that I’ve aired, the one that’s received the most feedback is the one about the Pledge of Allegiance; and I have Christians all over the spectrum on this.
+And I was wondering what your views are, because it seems to me like in Daniel 3 it says that we shouldn’t be worshiping the golden image, represented by Nebuchadnezzar and his kingdom.
+Well, in our case, that would be the flag, I’m thinking, which would be representing our ruler and our country.
+So where do you stand on that?

-BEN: Yes.
-The Republic, and then also I guess the wording is somewhat vague, ??? to Republic and flag as well seems to be…
+QUESTIONER: Yes.
+The Republic.
+And then also I guess the wording is somewhat vague, because it says, “to the Republic.”
+And the flag as well seems to be –

 Okay, we’re out of time, so you guys are going to have fire some very brief questions.
-I think we might have time for…we got some ladies there and we’ve had all these men.
+I think we might have time for – we’ve got some ladies there, and we’ve had all these men.
 Can we preempt you with these ladies?
 Can you make the question really fast?
 Okay.

-TRUDY: My question is fast.
-I would just like to know when the time was when life changed from man’s living hundreds of years to a hundred years?
+QUESTIONER: My name is Trudy and my question is fast.
+I would just like to know when the time was when life changed from man’s living hundreds of years to a hundred years.